idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADComputeDilatationThermalExpansionFunctionEigenstrain.md

-# ComputeElongationThermalExpansionFunctionEigenstrain
+# ADComputeDilatationThermalExpansionFunctionEigenstrain

-!syntax description /Materials/ComputeElongationThermalExpansionFunctionEigenstrain
+!syntax description /Materials/ADComputeDilatationThermalExpansionFunctionEigenstrain

 ## Description

-This model computes the eigenstrain tensor resulting from isotropic thermal expansion where the temperature-dependent thermal expansion is defined by a user-supplied function that describes the total elongation as a function of temperature, $T$.
+This model computes the eigenstrain tensor resulting from isotropic thermal expansion where the temperature-dependent thermal expansion is defined by a user-supplied function that describes the total dilatation as a function of temperature, $T$.

 The thermal strain is given by,
 \begin{equation}
   \boldsymbol{\epsilon}^{th} = \frac{\lambda (T) - \lambda(T_0)}{1+\lambda(T_0)}
   \label{eq:epsilon}
 \end{equation}
-where $T_0$ is the stress free temperature and $\lambda$ is the function that describes elongation as a function of temperature.
-For this material model, $\lamda$ must be provided as a function.
+where $T_0$ is the stress free temperature and $\lambda$ is the function that describes dilatation as a function of temperature.
+For this material model, $\lambda$ must be provided as a function.

-Note that the denominator in this [eq:epsilon] is a correction to account for the ratio of
+Note that the denominator in [eq:epsilon] is a correction to account for the ratio of
 $L_{(T_{sf})}$ to $L_{(T_{ref})}$.
 As discussed in [!cite](niffenegger2012proper), that ratio is very close to 1, so it is not strictly necessary to include that correction, but it is done here for completeness.